 What we all can do

-- Using ecological products such as phosphate-free detergents
+- Use ecological cleaning products such as phosphate-free detergents

-- Ensuring a properly functioning on-site sewage system
+- Ensure a properly functioning on-site sewage system

-- Keeping as much native vegetation and undisturbed land as practicable
+- Keep as much native vegetation and undisturbed land as practicable

-- Practicing “only rain down the drain” for stormwater conveyances
+- Practice “only rain down the drain” for stormwater conveyances

 Why this matters

-Oxygen dissolved in healthy water is vital for fish and aquatic life to “breathe” to survive.
-It is more difficult to transfer oxygen from water to blood than it is to transfer oxygen from air to blood.
-Therefore, it is critical that an adequate amount of oxygen is maintained in the water for this transfer to take place efficiently and sustain aquatic life.
-Oxygen is also necessary to help decompose organic matter in the water and bottom sediments as well as for other biological and chemical processes.
+Oxygen dissolved in water is vital for fish and aquatic life to “breathe”.
+It is more difficult to "breathe" oxygen from water than it is to breathe oxygen from air.
+Therefore, it is critical that an adequate amount of oxygen is available in the water for this transfer to take place efficiently and sustain aquatic life.
+Adequate concentrations of dissolved oxygen are critical at all life stages of salmonids and other species, and warmer water generally has less oxygen.
+Improving dissolved oxygen is an important target for a successful salmon habitat restoration in Soos Creek.
+Oxygen also helps decompose organic matter in the water and bottom sediment and is necessary for other biological and chemical processes.